MarbleItUp/MIULevelCreationKit/README.md

 Unity is needed to import the *MIU_LevelKit.unitypackage* and export Unity Scenes into .level files.
 [ProBuilder](https://assetstore.unity.com/packages/tools/modeling/probuilder-111418) or another 3D Modelling program is needed to create the actual map geometry and generate UV maps.
 Once you have Unity and your model creation system of choice, you’re ready to start building!

+Please also review the [Level Creation Kit EULA](https://github.com/MarbleItUp/MIULevelCreationKit/blob/master/LICENSE.md) before continuing.

 # **Importing the UnityPackage**

 Importing the Level Generation tools into Unity is easy!
 From the top bar select *Assets > Import Package > Custom Package...*

  ![image alt text](ReadmeImages/image_1.png)

 Then select  MIU_LevelGen.unitypackage which can be downloaded from this repository.
 Select Ok and wait for the package to complete importing.

 You should see a new option on the Unity toolbar called "Marble It Up".

 Now let’s make a few adjustments to the project so that what you see in the editor is as close as possible to what you’ll see in the game.
 First, select Edit > Project Settings > Quality and adjust the settings to made this: